sio2project/oioioi/rst/source/sections/evaluation.rst

 Way of a typical submission
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Scheme that a typical submission follows (components responsible for enviroment during each step are written in **bold**) is:
+Scheme that a typical submission follows (components responsible for environment during each step are written in **bold**) is:

 1. **oioioi**, `filetracker`

-   A user submits a solution, a new evaluation enviroment is created.
+   A user submits a solution, a new evaluation environment is created.

 2. `oioioi`, **tasks queue**

-   Fresh `enviroment` gets to the `tasks queue`, where it waits for being processed.
+   Fresh `environment` gets to the `tasks queue`, where it waits for being processed.

 3. `tasks queue`, **evalmgr**

-   `Evalmgr` takes `enviroment` from the `tasks queue` and processes handlers from its `recipe` in a loop.
+   `Evalmgr` takes `environment` from the `tasks queue` and processes handlers from its `recipe` in a loop.
 It prepares the submission for compilation.

 4. `evalmgr`, **sioworkersd**

-   `Evalmgr` transfers `enviroment` to `sioworkersd`.
+   `Evalmgr` transfers `environment` to `sioworkersd`.

 5. **sioworkersd**, `workers`, `filetracker`

-   `Sioworkersd` creates a compilation task from the `enviroment` and runs it on some free `worker`.
-The resulting binary is inserted into `filetracker` database and `enviroment` is updated with compilation results.
+   `Sioworkersd` creates a compilation task from the `environment` and runs it on some free `worker`.
+The resulting binary is inserted into `filetracker` database and `environment` is updated with compilation results.

 6. `sioworkersd`, `receive_from_workers`, **tasks queue**